zzjrabbit/marlin/docs/testing_spade.md

 }
 ```

-A `cargo run` from the project root lets us test our Spade!
+A `swim marlin test` from the project root lets us test our Spade!

 Note that, unlike the Verilog project tutorial, you don't need to add another
 directory to your `.gitignore`, if you have one, because the `SpadeRuntime`
 reuses the existing `build/` directory managed by Swim.
 Thus, you should add
-that to your `.gitignore` instead.
+that to your `.gitignore` instead. `swim init` should do that automatically,
+though.